 You can turn almost every recipe Banting friendly by swapping some ingredients or just leaving them out.
 Finally, run your recipe through the Green and Orange lists and check the labels to make sure there are no Red list components.

 Walking is the best exercise.
 You don’t have to do hard exercise walking, swimming and other cardio exercises is an excellent way to get your heart rate up and burn some fat.
 Yoga, Tae Bo and Zumba are great activities you can do in the comfort of your own home!
 Yoga is relaxing and helps with mental and physical focus.
 If you like dancing Zumba is great to get your heart rate up.
 Tae Bo is ideal for energetic people!

 Willpower and self-control

-There Will be a lot of temptations… they can pop up anywhere anytime and it’s up to you to be strong, see your goal in front of you and have the willpower to turn away.
-Before you cheat always ask yourself: Is this cheat worth the time, effort and money you have put into trying to lose weight?
-NO.
+There will be a lot of temptations.
+They can pop up anywhere anytime, and it’s up to you to be strong, see your goal in front of you and have the willpower to turn it away.
+Before you cheat always ask yourself: Is this worth the time and effort you have put into trying to lose weight?

 Small tips to stop stumbles:

-- If you are cooking for family that are not banting.
-Have some fatty snacks while you cook to help with the need to taste.
+- If you are cooking for yourself and other members of the family that are not banting have some fatty snacks while you prepare their meals to help with the need to “taste”.

 - Don’t let other people discourage you.
-This is your life and body it’s your responsibility to keep it happy and healthy.
+It’s your life and body it’s your responsibility to keep it happy and healthy.